alexey-v-paramonov/sc_website/content/en/docs/radio/description.md

 - **Disadvantages**:
   - Limited playback control.
   - Dependent on internet stability.
-  - Not possible to stream in real-time, due to stream buffering.
-The lag may be up to 5-15 seconds.
+  - Not possible to stream in real time because of stream buffering.
+The delay may be 5–15 seconds.

 #### Future Outlook